What Does Numbers 2:10-16 Mean?

 Personal Reflection

-- Where in my life am I trying to lead on my own instead of aligning with God’s order and trusting His placement for me?
+- Where in my life am I trying to do things on my own instead of staying close to God’s presence, like the tribes staying near the Tabernacle?

-- How can I remind myself daily that I’m not overlooked or forgotten, but known and valued in God’s family?
+- How can I remind myself daily that I’m not only surviving, but part of God’s called and counted people with a purpose?

 A Challenge For You